homebrew-ec-foss/homebrew-internethome/src/posts/eBPF_Workshop.md

 # Conclusion

 We hope you had a fun time learning about eBPF!
 However the learning does not stop here.
 We have several post-workshop activities listed in the [Github repository](https://github.com/homebrew-ec-foss/eBPF-workshop) as well as additional resources such as books, papers and labs.
 We highly recommend that you explore and dive in deeper.
-Feel free to reach out to any of us with regards to any queries or thoughts you might want to share.
+Feel free to reach out with any queries or thoughts you might want to share.

 Happy hacking!